srnunez/guide-to-git-fork1/docs/exercises/index.md

 ## Exercise 5: Create a branch for a repo and create a PR
 Create a repo, or go to your `practice` one, and practice using branches.
 This refernces our page on [Branches](https://sophia-nunez.github.io/guide-to-git/docs/advanced/branches.html)!

+This exercise can be done on GitHub or from the command line.
+We recommend trying both options - just make two separate files!

 <details markdown="block">
 <summary> Show Instructions</summary>
 1. Create a branch called `exercise-5`.